Using Go (Golang)

 .
 You should see a response like “Hello from Go on ServBay!
 Hostname: your-mac-hostname Path: /”.

-While you can access your app directly via localhost:8080
+While you can access your app at localhost:8080

-, it’s strongly recommended to use a more memorable domain name (like go-app.servbay.demo
+, a more developer-friendly approach is to use a memorable domain name (like go-app.servbay.demo

 - Create a Site in ServBay:

-- Open the ServBay GUI and navigate to the
+- Open ServBay GUI and go to the Sites section.

-. - Domain: Enter your preferred local development domain, such as
+- Domain: Enter your desired local development domain, e.g.,

 go-app.servbay.demo